dmotz/trystero/README.md

 is needed to exchange peer information ([SDP](https://en.wikipedia.org/wiki/Session_Description_Protocol)).
-Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Supabase, Firebase, and IPFS).
+Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Supabase, Firebase, IPFS, and self-hosted WebSocket relay).

 The important point to remember is this: